hanifaditia/Huawei-Technical-Test/README.md

 ### Purpose

 Automated web scraping of [detik.com](https://www.detik.com) and cleanup of old data (older than 30 days).
+It will collect title and link for the latest news

 ### Structure